- •

 Can I take a ferry from Holyhead to Dublin, Ireland?

 Yes, there are cross-border ferries connecting Holyhead and Dublin, offering convenient travel options.
 Ferry companies operating on this route include Irish Ferries, Stena Line.
 On average, it takes about 3h 18min to reach Dublin in Ireland.
-Ferry options are available weekly.
+Ferry options are available daily.

 How long is the ferry from Holyhead, United Kingdom to Dublin, Ireland?